tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

     - Receive some specific authority or duty, such as a military command, judging crimes, investigating crimes, protecting the peace, enforcing the law, or tax collection.

   - **Blessing**
-    - Receive some permanent bonus.
+    - Receive a permanent bonus.
 Perhaps its luck, attribute bonus, special ability, or skill.

   - **Expertise**
     - PC becomes known as an expert in some field of study.
 This character will forever be sought for his expertise in that field.